-The device/function-dependent arguments for IO\$MODIFY are:
+The following are the device- or function-dependent arguments for IO\$MODIFY:

-- P1-the address of the file information block (FIB) descriptor. - P2-the address of the file name string descriptor (optional).
-If specified, the directory is searched for the name. - P3-the address of the word that is to receive the length of the resultant file name string (optional). - P4-the address of a descriptor for a buffer that is to receive the resultant file name string (optional). - P5-the address of a list of attribute descriptors (optional).
+- P1-The address of the file information block (FIB) descriptor. - P2-The address of the file name string descriptor (optional).
+If specified, the directory is searched for the name. - P3-The address of the word that is to receive the length of the resultant file name string (optional). - P4-The address of a descriptor for a buffer that is to receive the resultant file name string (optional). - P5-The address of a list of attribute descriptors (optional).